Biography Photo of Bennett Evan Cooper

 • Persuaded the New Mexico Supreme Court in Siebert v.
 Okun (2021) to reverse the trial court and uphold against a jury-right challenge the constitutionality of the state’s statutory cap on medical malpractice damages.

-• Serving since 2020 as national counsel to a major insurer in business-interruption coverage litigation arising from pandemic losses from California and Washington to New Hampshire and Florida.
+• Serving since 2020 as national counsel to a major insurer in coverage litigation arising from pandemic losses from California and Washington to New Hampshire and Florida.
 E.g..
 Fountain Enterprises v.
 Markel Insurance Co.
 (4th Cir.
-2022); Precious Treasures LLC v.
+2022); Gracial Cryotherapy, LLC v.
+Evanston Insurance Company (9th Cir.
+2022); Schleicher and Stebbins Hotels, LLC v.
+Starr Surplus Lines Insurance Co.
+(N.H.
+2023); Precious Treasures LLC v.
 Markel Insurance Co.
 (N.J.
 Super.
 App.
 Div.
 2022).

 • Persuaded the Ninth Circuit in AMERCO v.
-National Union (9th Cir.
-2016) to affirm the dismissal of a coverage action against a D&O insurer for $9 million in the costs of five shareholder class actions.
+National Union (2016) to affirm the dismissal of a coverage action against a D&O insurer for $9 million in the cost of five shareholder class actions.

 • Represented historically black colleges and universities as amici curiae, persuading a divided Fifth Circuit that the federal gift tax transferee liability of a donee for a donor’s unpaid gift tax and interest is capped by the gift’s value.
 United States v.
 Marshall (5th Cir.
 2015).